igfeitall/Crypto_Serverless/README.md

   The updateToken function is running on the AWS EventBridge.

+  To import the collections of Routes on Insomniam use the Json : [RoutesCollection](https://github.com/igfeitall/Cripto_Serverless/blob/main/RoutesCollection.json)

 ## 📝 License

-This project is using the MIT Licens. click to follow to the archive [License](LICENSE.md).
+This project is using the MIT Licens. click to follow to the archive [License](https://github.com/igfeitall/Cripto_Serverless/blob/main/LICENSE).

 [⬆ back to the top](#Cripto_Serverless)<br>